Battle off Samar: Background

 On the night of October 23, the American submarines and detected Center Force entering the Palawan Passage along the northwest coast of Palawan Island.
 After alerting Halsey, the submarines torpedoed and sank two cruisers, while crippling a third and forcing it to withdraw.
 One of the cruisers lost was Admiral Kurita's flagship Atago, but he was rescued and transferred his flag to Yamato.

 Subsequently, the carriers of the Third Fleet launched a series of air strikes against Kurita's forces in the Sibuyan Sea, damaging several vessels and sinking Musashi, initially forcing Kurita to retreat.
 At the same time, the Third Fleet light carrier was sunk by a Japanese bomb, with secondary explosions causing damage to a cruiser assisting alongside.

 In the Battle of Surigao Strait, Nishimura's ships entered a deadly trap.
-Outmatched by the U.S. Seventh Fleet Support Force, they were devastated, running a gauntlet of torpedoes from 39 PT boats and 22 destroyers before coming under accurate radar-directed gunfire from six battleships (five of them survivors of the Pearl Harbor attack) and seven cruisers.
+Outmatched by the U.S. Seventh Fleet Support Force, they were devastated, running a gauntlet of torpedoes from 39 PT boats and 22 destroyers before coming under accurate radar-directed gunfire from six or seven battleships (five of them survivors of the Pearl Harbor attack) and seven cruisers.
 As Shima's force encountered what was left of Nishimura's ships, he decided to retreat, stating "If we continued dashing further north, it was quite clear that we should only fall into a ready trap."

 At the Battle of the Sibuyan Sea, Halsey's Third Fleet savaged the Center Force, which had been detected on its way to landing forces from the north.
 Center Force lacked any air cover to defend against the 259 sorties from the five fleet carriers Intrepid, Essex, Lexington, Enterprise, and Franklin, and light carrier Cabot, the combination of which sank the massive battleship Musashi (sister to Yamato) with 17 bombs and 19 torpedoes.

 Halsey's Third Fleet, having spotted Japanese carriers, engaged them in the Battle off Cape Engaño.
 Although ordered to destroy enemy forces threatening the Philippine invasion area, Halsey was also ordered by Nimitz to destroy a major portion of the Japanese fleet if the opportunity arose.